The Assessment System

 The WIA administers all Amateur Radio assessments under an agreement with the Australian Communications and Media Authority (ACMA).

 This system is an assessment of competency for the qualifications needed to seek a licence from the ACMA.
-It relies on WIA Assessors who are trained and qualified by a Registered Training Organisation registered in accordance with the Australian Quality Training Framework, which is administered by the Commonwealth Department of Education, Science and Training (RTO) and accredited and registered by the WIA.
+It relies on WIA Assessors who are trained and qualified by the WIA's Nominated Training Organisation and accredited and registered by the WIA.

 The WIA Assessors provide the Practical Assessment and also mark the written multi-choice papers.
 If your assessment was successful you will be told by the WIA Assessor, who will also give you feedback and assistance if you were found to be not yet competent.
 A list of Assessors and their contact details can be found on the WIA website on the left hand side menu of this web page.

-The WIA Assessors are supported by Nominated Assessors, who are qualified by the WIA nominated RTO, and are responsible for assisting and auditing WIA Assessors, determining Recognition of Prior Learning Assessments and undertaking Special Assessments for candidates with a disability or in remote areas..
+The WIA Assessors are supported by Nominated Assessors, who are qualified by the WIA nominated training organisation, and are responsible for assisting and auditing WIA Assessors, determining Recognition of Prior Learning Assessments and undertaking Special Assessments for candidates with a disability or in remote areas..